 As docile chickens, they get along with pretty much all breeds and pets but you have to be aware of bullying and feather picking by more assertive breeds.

 Lavender Orpington chickens are the designer birds of the chicken world.
-They are large and fully feathered giving them a compact and robust appearance but in the beautiful shade of lavender, they certainly make an impressive addition to the backyard coop.
+They are large chickens and fully feathered, giving them a compact and robust appearance but in the beautiful shade of lavender, they certainly make an impressive addition to the backyard coop.

 Lavender Orpington hens lay an egg color that is light brown or tinted and medium to large in size.
 You can expect up to 200 eggs per year but some Orpington hens can lay close to 250 eggs each year.

-They are docile chickens that are quiet compared to other breeds that are similar in stature, making great family pets for children.
+They are docile chickens that are quiet compared to other breeds that are similar in stature and even the roosters exhibit this trait, making them great family pets for children.

 Quality Lavenders are unique and hard to find but there is more to their color than meets the eye.
 Their color background actually consists of the Blue and Black Orpington that carry the recessive lavender gene.

-You can also breed two quality Lavender chickens together to produce pure lavender color chicks.
+You can also breed two quality Lavender chickens together to produce pure lavender colored baby chicks.

 Feel Free To Share!